Skip to main content

 Data Point Resolution

-With the Cross-Filtering (Selection) of Data Points property enabled, Deneb will monitor marks for click events.
+With the Expose cross-filtering values for dataset rows property enabled, Deneb will monitor marks for click events.
 If the mark represents an un-transformed row's datum from your "dataset" (or has enough information for Deneb to resolve it), it will be added to the list of currently selected data points and delegated to Power BI for handling other visuals in a page, e.g.:

 selection-simple-single-point.png